Find the best library databases for your research.

 MLA International Bibliography offers a detailed bibliography of journal articles, books and dissertations.
 Produced by the Modern Language Association (MLA), the electronic version of the bibliography dates back to 1963 and contains over 1.7 million citations from more than 4,400 journals & series, and 1,000 book publishers.

-Opposing Viewpoints in Context supports virtually any curricular need.
+Gale In Context's Opposing Viewpoints supports virtually any curricular need.
 Its informed, differing views present each side of an issue and help students develop critical thinking skills and draw their own conclusions.
 Exclusive Viewpoint pages bring balance and perspective to every controversy using targeted arguments from recognized subject-matter experts and top journalistic sources.

 The PsycINFO database, provided by the American Psychological Association (APA), is a renowned resource for abstracts of scholarly journal articles, book chapters, books, and dissertations, is the largest resource devoted to peer-reviewed literature in behavioral science and mental health.
 It contains approximately 3 million citations and summaries dating as far back as the 1600s with DOIs for over 1.4 million records.
 Journal coverage, which spans from the 1800s to present, includes international material selected from around 2,400 periodicals in dozens of languages.